cxalem/airdrop-claim-template/README.md

 6. **Updates frontend code** - Automatically updates `src/lib/recipients.ts` with real data
 7. **Deploys Solana program** - Compiles and deploys your airdrop program to devnet
 8. **Updates environment file** - Automatically adds the program ID to `.env.local`
-9. **Initializes airdrop** - Sets up the on-chain airdrop state with Merkle root
+9. **Shows initialization command** - Provides the exact command to initialize the airdrop

 **Interactive Prompts:**
 - Choose to use existing wallets or create new ones
 - Decide how many test wallets to create (default: 3)
 - Choose whether to deploy with a new program ID
-- Confirm deployment and initialization
+- Confirm deployment

 **Common Errors & Solutions:**